 That day, when I collected her, she was wearing a different bobble.
 Apparently, the original bobble was ‘lost’ at playtime, and Mrs W (Flea’s teacher) had used one of the spares she keeps in her desk.

 Today, Flea decided to try negotiation.
 “Mummy, I think that I would really, really like to wear a hair slide,” she said.
 Thinking I’d cracked it, I took a hair slide out of the drawer.
 Flea took a brief look at it.
 “I don’t think I can wear one with a butterfly on it, though,” she said, sadly.

 Today, Day Four, was non-uniform day.
 “That means I don’t need a hair bobble, Mummy.”

 “No, you definitely still need a bobble, so your hair isn’t in your face when you’re working,” I told her.
 (I don’t think that’s true, I just made it up, like most of my parenting “wisdom”).
 “Let me just get one.”

 I opened the drawer where yesterday, there had been the remainder of a pack of 10 Tesco hair bobbles.
 Empty.
 Frankly, I had my suspicions.
 “Where are the bobbles?”

-"Do you know Mummy, I have absolutely no idea where they could be," she told me, keeping an impressively straight face.
+“Do you know Mummy, I have no idea where they could be,” my child told me, keeping an impressively straight face.
 So having tried sympathy, reason and negotiation, she has basically reverted to evil subterfuge.
 Nice.

 And kudos to the kid’s hiding skills, I haven’t been able to find the bloody bobbles.
 So today she has won the battle, and isn’t wearing a bobble.
 But Mummy will win the war – from tomorrow, we’re keeping the bobbles in the car.